TeeTeeEm/Web-Vulner/README.md

 Make your changes and commit them: git commit -m "Add my feature".
 Push your changes to your fork: git push origin feature/my-feature.
 Create a pull request on the original repository.

-License
-This project is licensed under the [Insert License Name] License - see the LICENSE.md file for details.
+## Authors

-Authors: Temirlan Meiramkhanov, Kuanysh Bilal, Arailym Yntalbekova
+Temirlan Meiramkhanov, Kuanysh Bilal, Arailym Yntalbekova